 - Support services are provided for second language and developmental education students as well as students with disabilities.

-- The college provides a community dental clinic that accepts public assistance and offers dental services on a sliding scale for those living in southwest metro area.
+- The college provides a community dental clinic that accepts public assistance and offers dental services on a sliding fee scale for those living in the southwest metro area.